HDR/Moto-Ai-Key-Rebinder/README.md

 # Moto-Ai-Key-Rebinder
-An app that launches the native AI Key (Red key) rebind ui, and lets you bind apps and features to Single Press & Long Press actions.
+An app that launches the native AI Key (Red key) rebind ui, and lets you bind apps and features to Single Press, Double Press & Long Press actions.

 ## Building: